AlexanderGTumanov/stock-analyzer/README.md

 ## What It Does

-- Downloads historical stock prices (e.g., from Yahoo Finance).
+- Downloads historical stock prices from Yahoo Finance.
 - Computes daily returns and log returns.
 - Fits a simple ARCH model to estimate volatility and produce short-term volatility forecasts.
 - Builds and trains a PyTorch NN with the same functionality.